 Watch daily First Flights, during which Museum staff release butterflies that have just emerged from their chrysalises into the Pavilion.
 NHM Gallery Interpreters will be in the Pavilion daily to answer questions about metamorphosis, butterfly anatomy, and breeding habits.
 Outside the Pavilion, visit a Monarch Waystation where the creature’s whole lifecycle can be seen firsthand on milkweed plants.

 A day devoted to the birds of Los Angeles.
 Come learn with us!

-10am Bird Walk w/ Kimball Garrett (RSVP Required - limited capacity)
+10am Bird Walk w/ Kimball Garrett (SOLD OUT - limited capacity)

 11am Bird Walk w/ Kimball Garrett (open to the public)

 1-3pm Meet a Bird Expert: Kimball Garrett